pydio/cells-client/README.md

 ### Client Credential Flows

-This legacy method is not recommended and might disapear in a future version.
+This legacy method is not recommended and might disappear in a future version.

 **Pros**:

 - You only have to enter URL, login and password
-- Can be used via configure process or directly using flags / env variable at each call
+- Can be used via configure process or directly using flags/ENV variable at each call
-- Any user can use her own account to configure a connection, without asking the sysadmin.
+- Any user can use her own account to configure a connection, without asking the system administrator.

 **Cons**: